Art&Craft - DIY Finishing

 Baking soda blasting, a safe way to clean carved wood

 Often all these old objects, some of them very dirty or with intricate carvings, need to be cleaned.
-Fragile wood needs the least aggressive treatment possible, which is why she got a sandblasted with baking soda.
+Fragile wood needs the least aggressive treatment possible, which is why he's got himself a sandblasted with baking soda.
 The fine bicarbonate particles penetrate into hard-to-reach places and clean the wood without damaging its structure.
 The transformation is spectacular, leaving the wood perfectly clean.

 The Evangelical Cathedral, an emblematic building of Sibiu